 The relaxed relationship between the students and the teachers is also a unique selling point.

 “I am used to a more formal hierarchy where there is a distance between you and your teachers.
 Here you can call your teacher by his or her first name and email them whenever about your work."

 The way day is structured was an adjustment for Akinalp, but he enjoys it.

 “You have very few lectures, and the rest is up to you.
 I was used to a very different structure where you start the day at 10am and leave at 5pm or 6pm.
 Here, you do the reading around the lectures and then use the lectures as problem-solving time.
 If you don't understand something, then you use that time to ask.
 That's how it is done here.”

-Finally, Akinalp says the international atmosphere at Malmö University is unbeatable.
+Finally, Akinalp says the international atmosphere at Malmö University

 “Life here as a student is great,” he exclaims.